sykhangdha/mangareader-wp/README.md

 - Fix issue with title getting cut off on homepage

 # Installation Guide

-// Pre-Req //
-- # IMPORTANT # Please note that MangaStarter IS REQUIRED!
-I am only updating the theme with new changes!
-The theme can be purchased here https://www.codester.com/items/6001/mangastarter-build-a-manga-reader-with-wordpress
-- Make sure to set thumbnail size to at least 220 x 320 or there may be some issues with thumbnails being too blurry!
-- A-Z Listing plugin is used for Advanced Search Page

 // To Install the "MangaReader" theme use style.css! //